Azure/RAI-vNext-Preview/README.md

 ![01](images/01_model_registry.png)
 1. Go to your model registry in your AzureML studio workspace
-2. Click on the model you've uploaded your Responsible AI insights for
+2. Click on the model for which you've uploaded your Responsible AI insights

 ![02](images/02_model_details.png)
 3. Click on the tab for `Responsible AI dashboard (preview)` under your model details page

 ![03](images/03_responsibleaitoolbox.png)
 4. Under the `Responsible AI dashboard (preview)` tab of your model details, you will see a list of your uploaded Responsible AI insights.
-You can upload more than one Responsible AI dashboards for each model.
+You can upload more than one Responsible AI dashboard for each model.
 Each row represents one dashboard, with information on which components were uploaded to each dashboard (i.e. explanations, counterfactuals, etc).

 ![04](images/04_dashboard.png)
-5. At anytime viewing the dashboard, if you wish to return to the model details page, click on `Back to model details`
+5. At anytime while viewing the dashboard, if you wish to return to the model details page, click on `Back to model details`
 <ol type="A">
   <li>You can view the dashboard insights for each component filtered down on a global cohort you specify.
 Hovering over the global cohort name will show the number of datapoints and filters in that cohort as a tooltip.</li>
   <li>Switch which global cohort you are applying to the dashboard.</li>